francois-gm/go-kabk-y1a/02 - 20240916 - HTML/README.md

 Shortcut for HTML template:

+- When creating a new document, either select `HTML`, or if creating a new 'text file', then click on `choose language` and select (by typing) `html`.
 - `Shift` + `1` and `Enter` to auto-populate HTML Doctype in HTML.

 ## Exercice 1, *revisions* (60min)